 The coronavirus pandemic has changed the way we work forever.
 Businesses have gone from face-to-face lunch meetings and watercooler chats to video conferencing and Zoom happy hours.
 Keeping remote workers engaged and productive in a virtual environment is vital for business success in 2021.

 Luckily, communication technologies have made real-time problem solving and virtual teamwork more accessible than ever.
-According to Gartner, 41% of employees are likely to work remotely at least some of the time after the pandemic.
+Remote reports that over 76% of employees prioritize flexible working hours over other benefits like a company-sponsored retirement plan or early Friday finishes.
 Follow the tips outlined below to find out six ways your organization can manage virtual teams more effectively.

 1. Collaboration Across Time Zones